zhaqenl/zhaqenl.github.io/en/src/excerpts.md

   may have the right to do so.
 But your beliefs are not about you; beliefs are about the world.
 Your beliefs should be your best available estimate of the way things are; anything else is a lie.

+##### Rommel MARTINEZ

+- News is never a source of knowledge—it’s sweets for the mind.

 ##### Rumi